Sharing nodes

 One of PeppyOS’s key features is the ability to share nodes with other people.

-As an example, we’ll try to pull the fake_uvc_camera node from this repo in a separate shell.
+As an example, we’ll try to pull the uvc_camera node from this repo in a separate shell.

-peppy node add --ref main https://github.com/Peppy-bot/example_nodes.git/rust/fake_uvc_cameraNow that this node is added, we can start it:
+peppy node add --variant mock-rust --ref main https://github.com/some-user/custom_nodes.git/uvc_cameraNow that this node is added, we can start it:

 Pull another node from the same repository: